-If you use a automation tool like Dux-Soup or Linked Helper, LinkedIn may be able to detect it directly.
+If you use a automation tool like Dux-Soup, LinkedIn may be able to detect it directly.
 In this case, it will tell you the name of the extension you are using and ask you to stop.
 It may also detect behavior that appears to be automated, without being sure that you are using automation tools.
 This often happens when you browse hundreds of profiles in searches in a short period of time.
 In the first case it will tell you which tool it detected, while in the second case, the message from LinkedIn will only talk about “using an automated tool”.
 You will receive a message like this:

 We have noticed unusual activity from your account.
 This includes an unusually high number of profile views and/or profile viewing behaviors that indicate the use of an automation tool.